SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <h2 id="why-do-we-need-room-owners"><a href="#why-do-we-need-room-owners" class="hover-visible"></a>Why do we need room owners?</h2>

-We really shouldn't need room owners, but because we do we need to establish some guidelines.
+In an ideal world, we really shouldn't need room owners, but they are needed in unusual cases to keep the chat in SOCVR within the guidelines and rules.
 Room owners are here to slow down the enthusiastic crowd and to make sure we focus on posts and their quality and not on users.

-The CV chat room has quite a bit of power.
+The SOCVR chat room has quite a bit of power.
 In the extreme cases we can insta-close any question, and this gives us moderator-like powers with very little external oversight.
-We lead by example to prevent the room from becoming a mob.
+Room Owners lead by example to prevent the room from becoming a mob.

 <h2 id="how-does-the-room-work"><a href="#how-does-the-room-work" class="hover-visible"></a>How does the room work?</h2>